ome/training-scripts/maintenance/preparation/idr0021-data-prep.md

 Add Map Annotations from IDR
 ============================

-Edit the script [idr_get_map_annotations.py](../scripts/idr_get_map_annotations.py) with the ID of the 'idr0021' Project created above.
+Run the script [idr_get_map_annotations.py](../scripts/idr_get_map_annotations.py) with the ID of the 'idr0021' Project created above.
+See the script for usage details.
 This will get map annotations from all images in the [idr0021](https://idr.openmicroscopy.org/webclient/?show=project-51) and create identical map annotations on the corresponding images.

 Rename Channels from Map Annotations